yonseicasl/Kite/README.md

 \
 **Documentation:**\
 For more detailed information, refer to the documentation available at doc/kite.pdf.
-Please, use the following to reference our work.i
+Please, use the following to reference our work.
 ```
 @misc{song_kite2019,
     author       = {W. Song},